vimc/montagu-config/README.md

 ./scripts/copy-vis-tool
 ```

-This must be done each time montagu has been deployed because it updates files in the proxy container.
+This must be done each time montagu has been deployed because it updates files in the proxy container, but this is only necessary on `production` because nobody uses the vis tool on `science` or `uat`.

 # Interacting with packit